HMoana/M5-Frontend/README.md

 - Metro Home page by Jin Zhang
 - Branch feature-homepage

-(b) A redesigned search function and features page(s) of property listings, using the company’s third party web page at https://apply.tpsportal.co.nz/tps6175? as a reference.
+(b) A redesigned search function and features page of property listings, using the company’s third party web page at https://apply.tpsportal.co.nz/tps6175? as a reference.

 - Metro search listing page by Heni Kimura
 - Branch feature-listing-page

+(c) A complete redesign building upon the property listings page.
+This additional page provides the user with more detailed information about the selected property(s).
+Where they have the options to enquire about the property, book a viewing of the property or make an application for the property.

+- Metro listing information page by Ricardo Diaz Rodriquez
+- Branch feature-listing-info

 ### **Purpose**